seanmonstar/seanmonstar.github.io/_posts/tumblr/2014-06-03-firefox-accounts-oauth-explorations.md

 In most cases, all the data comes from the same entity that runs the OAuth server, and so there’s no worry that it will mishandle the power it gives itself.

-[^2]: A downside here is that this means the OAuth server is doing all hashing for all requests, which puts a requirement on our OAuth server using more resources.&nbsp;[↩︎](#fnref:2)
+[^2]: A downside here is that this means the OAuth server is doing all hashing for all requests, which puts a requirement on our OAuth server using more resources.